LLC vs C Corp | Key Differences & Which To Choose?

 Limited liability companies, or LLCs, are pass-through entities that provide limited liability protection.

-This means that members of an LLC aren't personally liable for the company's debts and obligations.
+This means that members of a limited liability company aren't personally liable for the company's debts and obligations.

 So if you were sued because your business failed to pay back a loan from a bank, creditors couldn't come after your personal assets such as a house or car.